Optimal Rates for Generalization of Gradient Descent for Deep ReLU Classification: Experiments

 \section{Experiments}

-In this section, we make some experimental verifications to support our excess risk analysis.
+In this section, we make some experimental verifications to support our theoretical analysis.
 Our excess risk analysis in Theorem~\ref{thm:ntk} imposes an NTK separability assumption, which has been validated in the literature.
 For example, \citep{ji2020polylogarithmicwidthsufficesgradient} demonstrates that Assumption~\ref{ass:ntk} holds for a noisy 2-XOR distribution, where the dataset is structured as follows:

 Here, the factor $\frac{1}{\sqrt{d-1}}$ ensures that $\|x\|_2 = 1$, $\times$ above denotes the Cartesian product, and the label $y$ only depends on the first two coordinates of the input $x$.
 As shown in \citet{ji2020polylogarithmicwidthsufficesgradient}, this dataset satisfies Assumption~\ref{ass:ntk} with $1/\gamma=O(d)$, which implies that our excess risk bound in Theorem~\ref{thm:ntk} becomes $O(d^2/n)$ for this dataset.
 We conducted numerical experiments and observed that the test error decays linearly with $d^2/n$.
 The population loss for the test error is computed over all $2^d$ points in the distribution. \paragraph{Settings} We train two-layer ReLU networks by gradient descent on noisy 2-XOR data.
 We fix the width $m=128, T=500,\eta = 0.1$.
 We have conducted two experiments.
 With a fixed dimension $d = 6$, we vary the sample size $n$.
-The results are presented in Table~\ref{tab:diff_n}.
-With a fixed sample size $n=64$, we vary the dimension $d$ and the corresponding table is provided in Table~\ref{tab:dif_d}.
+The results are presented in Figure~\ref{fig:diff_n}.
+With a fixed sample size $n=64$, we vary the dimension $d$ and the corresponding table is provided in Figure~\ref{fig:diff_d}.

 In both experiments, we observe that the test error is of the order $d^2/n$ (approximately $0.15d^2/n$).
 This shows the consistency between our excess risk bounds in Theorem~\ref{thm:ntk} and experimental results.
 We conducted the experiments on Google Colab.
 A simple demonstration reproducing our numerical experiments is available as a Google Colab notebook at: \url{https://github.com/YuanfanLi2233/nips2025-optimal}.